reichlab/decisions/decisions/2024-12-13-rfc-hub-dashboard-orchestration.md

 #### Centralized workflows invoked by individual hub repos via PAT

 Hub dashboard repos have a small boilerplate workflow that invokes the control room workflows that perform dashboard tasks.
-Hub admins generate and maintain a personal GitHub Personal Access token with write access to the control room repo.
+Hub admins are provided a personal GitHub Personal Access token with write access to the control room repo.
+Hubverse organization owners are required to maintain and rotate the token.

 - PRO: Centralized workflows are easier for hub devs to maintain
 - PRO: Doesn't require API/web service